suchanek/proteusPy/documents/proteusPyJOSS.md

 # Database Creation
 The following steps were performed to create the RCSB database:
 1. Identify disulfide containing proteins in the [RCSB](https://www.rcsb.org).
 I generated a query using the web-based query tool for all proteins containing one or more disulfide bond.
 The resulting file consisted of 35819 IDs.
 2. Download the structure files to disk.
-This resulted in the program ``DisulfideDownloader.py``.
+This resulted in the program [DisulfideDownloader.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideDownloader.py).
 The download took approximately twelve hours.
 3. Extract the disulfides from the downloaded structures.
-The program ``DisulfideExtractor.py`` was used to extract disulfides from the individual structure files.
-This seemingly simple task was complicated by a few factors including:
+The program [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py) was used to extract disulfides from the individual structure files.
+This seemingly simple task was complicated by several factors including:
-   1. Duplicate disulfides contained within a multi-chain protein file
+   1. Duplicate disulfides contained within a multi-chain protein file.
-   2. Physically impossible disulfides, where the C$_\alpha$-C$_\alpha$ distance is > 8$\AA$.
+   2. Physically impossible disulfides, where the $C_\alpha - C_\alpha$ distance is > 8$\AA$.
-   3. Structures with disordered atoms.
+   3. Structures with disordered CYS atoms.

 In the end I elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a C$_\alpha$-C$_\alpha$ distance is > 8$\AA$.
 This resulted in the current database consisting of 35,808 structures and 120,494 disulfide bonds.
-To my knowledge this is the only database of disulfide bonds in existence.
+To my knowledge this is the only searchable database of disulfide bonds in existence.

 # The Future